What Local SEO Means

 |---|---|---|

-| Days 1–30 | Foundation | GBP optimisation, NAP audit and fixes, core service page improvements |
+| Days 1 to 30 | Foundation. | GBP optimisation, NAP audit and fixes, core service page improvements. |

-| Days 31–60 | Expansion | Review strategy launch, citation submissions, city/suburb landing pages |
+| Days 31 to 60 | Expansion. | Review strategy launch, citation submissions, city/suburb landing pages. |

-| Days 61–90 | Authority | Local content creation, local link/mention outreach, performance baseline |
+| Days 61 to 90 | Authority. | Local content creation, local link/mention outreach, performance baseline. |

 This phased approach keeps the work practical and measurable.
-It also helps identify whether the weak point is the listing, the website, or the broader trust signals around the business.
+It also helps identify whether the weak point is the listing, the website, or the trust signals around the business.

-Why local SEO often compounds quickly
+Why local SEO can build momentum

 FAQ

-How long does local SEO take to work?
 Many businesses see early movement within 3 to 4 months, especially when their Google Business Profile and website basics were weak to begin with.

 Is Google Business Profile free?